keilisp/laytar/README.md

 ## Description

-> Simple site template for smithy using HTML, CSS and JavaScript
+> Simple responsive website template for smithy using HTML, CSS and JavaScript

 ## Stack